AbdullajonOdilov/AbdullajonOdilov/README.md

 - 👋 Hi, I’m @AbdullajonOdilov
-- 👀 I’m interested in web developing
+- 👀 I’m experienced Python Backend Developer with 2 years
-- 🌱 I’m currently learning Python, Django
+- 🌱 I’m build projects in FastAPI, Django
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me odilovabdullajon0@gmail.com
+- 💼 t.me/odilov_abdullajon

 <!---
 AbdullajonOdilov/AbdullajonOdilov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.